Index to this Page

 Video on Youtube on Batteries: https://www.youtube.com/watch?v=tUul6kB9slo&feature=youtu.be

-Batteries are also classed by Group.
-Most common are Group 24 and 27.
+Battery Groups: Batteries are also classed by their physical size, known as Groups.
+Most common on small boats are Group 24 and 27.
 It is a common misconception that this has something to do with the capacity of the battery.
 This is a myth.
 The Group number is solely based on the outside physical dimensions of the battery, and the type of battery terminals it has, that is, top mounted or side mounted.
 For instance a Group 24 battery is 10 ¼ inches by 6 13/16 inches by 8 7/8 inches.
 A Group 27 battery is 12 1/16 inches by 6 13/16 by 8 7/8 inches.
-This battery is a Group 24.
+This battery in the photo is a Group 24.

 Some people say that a battery that is larger will last longer, because there are more plates in the larger battery.
 For instance a group 31 battery is larger than a group 24 battery.
 However, I have researched this and the consensus is that it will last a short while longer, but not significantly longer.
 Anywhere from a few minutes to 30 minutes at best.
-The best way to increase battery capacity is to add batteries in parallel.
+The best way to increase battery capacity is to add batteries in parallel, or get a battery with a higher amp hour rating.

 Here is a link to a chart of BCI Group sizes